 Well, that’s LinkedIn.

-If you’re a business owner, especially in the business-to-business market, you NEED to have a presence on this app.
-If you’re not there, you’re missing a huge opportunity to grow your brand and your profit.
+If you’re a business owner, especially in the business-to-business market, you NEED to have a presence on LinkedIn.
+If not, you’re missing a huge opportunity to grow your brand and your profit.

 Take advantage of a space that’s not content-saturated

-Only 1% of LinkedIn users log in and do more than make connections and like someone else’s posts in their feed.
+Only 1% of LinkedIn users log in and do more than make connections or like someone else’s posts in their feed.
+ONE PERCENT.

 LinkedIn is similar to other social media applications in its ability to help you present yourself as an industry expert.
-There may be 120 similar businesses on LinkedIn, but if you’re the only one actively providing valuable information and resources to a network, you stand out.
+There may be 120 businesses similar to yours on LinkedIn, but if you’re the only one actively providing valuable information and resources to a network, you stand out.

 If you’re in the hospitality industry, conventional wisdom tells you to connect with all of the general managers, directors of sales, revenue managers, and management company executives you can find.